gohugoio/hugo/content/en/content-management/front-matter.md

 Keywords available for `_target`:

 path
 : A [Glob](https://github.com/gobwas/glob) pattern matching the content path below /content.
 Expects Unix-styled slashes.
 Note that this is the virtual path, so it starts at the mount root.
-The matching support double-asterisks so you can match for patterns like `/blog/*/**` to match anything from the third level and down.
+The matching supports double-asterisks so you can match for patterns like `/blog/*/**` to match anything from the third level and down.

 kind
 : A Glob pattern matching the Page's Kind(s), e.g. "{home,section}".